-You could be shocked at how easy it is to be unaware of your water heater’s age, or how difficult it can be to spot a concern before it creates damage.
+You could be shocked at how easy it is to be unaware of your water heater’s age, or how hard it can be to identify a concern before it causes damage.

-There are several signs that you can leverage to monitor the status of your water heater.
-You’ll want to be alert for them to keep your equipment in the finest shape.
+There are several signs that you can leverage to keep track of the status of your water heater.
+You’ll want to be alert for them to keep your equipment in the best shape.

 Here are five potential signs it may be time to replace your water heater in Fort Wayne.

 Much like the other essential appliances inside your house, your water heater has a clear life span.
 When it approaches the end, it will operate much less efficiently and can be pricier to fix than getting a new one.

 The average water heater life expectancy is around six to eight years.
 You won’t want your water heater to be around for longer than 10 years, as this could lead to expensive damage in your house if it fails.